marsch/Architecture/baseArchitecture.md

 ## Integrating an ISV application
 ISV applications with existing APIs for the exchange of master data are connected using a connector.
-An ISV application without existing APIs needs to implement an API to enable the exchange of data with the OIH.
+An ISV application without existing APIs needs to implement exchange interfaces to enable the exchange of data with the OIH.

 ![](https://github.com/openintegrationhub/Architecture/blob/master/Assets/OIHApplicationV2.png)